liny18/RPI-Foodies/lab1/individualPages/davevREADME.txt

 Overall, I felt like I have improved as well.
 I was able to read my fellow teammates code and understand what they were trying to implement.
 I was able to recall most tags and attributes.
 Through this lab, I was able to improve my github skills and interact with my team members through creating branches and merging them together which I have struggled with in the past.

+My site would work with browsers that dont support certain features like certain fonts.
+When I imported google fonts and set it as the font size, I also added another font as a "back up" for older browsers.

 Overall, I know that I can become better at html and css.
 I just need to review and practise more.
 I hope to recreate my personal page once I get a better grasp of html and css.

 References:
 http://microformats.org/wiki/hcard